© Visit Guernsey

 If you enjoyed learning to surf in Cornwall last summer, go further afield via ferry and test your skills on the rolling waves of the Atlantic Ocean from the sandy beaches of the Channel Islands and France.
 Suitable for all levels, try Jersey’s long beaches of St Ouen’s Bay and uncrowded beaches of Bidart on the French Atlantique Coast.
 Sail with Condor Ferries to Jersey and Brittany Ferries to Bilbao, Spain for Bidart.

 Beginners and well-practised surfers will love the beaches of Ireland’s County Sligo, while more advanced surfers will be challenged by the Uig peninsula on the Isle of Lewis.
-Sail to Ireland with Irish Ferries, Isle of Man Steam Packet Company, P&O Ferries, Stena Line.
+Sail to Ireland with Irish Ferries, Isle of Man Steam Packet Company (seasonal service), P&O Ferries, Stena Line.
 Sail to the Isle of Lewis with Caledonian MacBrayne.

 Best for sea kayaking/coasteering